jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 Students may improve **★** marks to **✓** marks as follows.

-* For In-Class Exercises, appropriate revisions must be made and presented to the instructor within one week of the returned exercise.
-This does not cost any AP.
+* For In-Class Exercises, the solution should be correctly reworked and presented to the instructor on the weekday following the date the marked exercise is returned.
+(This does not cost any AP.)
 * For Office Exercises, **★** marks are not offered.
 * For Final Exercises, **★** marks are automatically converted to **✓** marks at a cost of 10AP per each conversion.